-Some people who reject the Trinity doctrine often claim that the word “Trinity” is not found in Scripture.
+Some people who reject the Trinity doctrine claim that the word “Trinity” is not found in Scripture.
 Of course, there is no verse that says “God is three Persons” or “God is a Trinity.”
-This is all evident and true, but it proves nothing.
-There are many words and phrases that Christians use, which are not found in the Bible.
+This is evident and true, but it proves nothing.
+There are many words and phrases that Christians use but are nevertheless not found in the Bible.
 For example, the word “Bible” is not found in the Bible.

 Such passages show that the New Testament faith is implicitly Trinitarian.
-It’s true that none of these passages say directly that “God is a Trinity. . .” or “This is the Trinitarian doctrine. . .”
-But they don’t need to.
-As mentioned above, the books of the New Testament are not formal, point-by-point treatises of doctrine.
+None of these passages say directly that “God is a Trinity…” or “This is the Trinitarian doctrine…,” but they don’t need to.
+The books of the New Testament are not formal, point-by-point treatises of doctrine.
 Nonetheless, these and other Scriptures speak easily and without any self-consciousness of God (Father), Son (Jesus) and Holy Spirit working together as one.
 The writers show no feeling of strangeness in joining these divine Persons together as a unity in their salvific work.
 Systematic theologian Alister E. McGrath makes this point in his book Christian Theology:

-Such New Testament Scriptures answer the charge that the Trinity doctrine was only developed well into the church age and that it reflects “pagan” ideas, and not biblical ones.
+Such New Testament Scriptures answer the charge that the Trinity doctrine was developed only after several centuries and that it reflects “pagan” ideas, and not biblical ones.
 If we look at Scripture with an open mind regarding what it says about the being we call God, it’s clear that he is shown to be Triune in nature.
 The Bible reveals that the Father is God, Jesus the Son is God, and the Holy Spirit is God, and yet the Bible also insists that this is only one God.
 These biblical teachings led the early church to formulate the doctrine of the Trinity.

 We can confidently say that the Trinity, as a truth regarding God’s essential being, has always been a reality.
-Perhaps it was not completely clear in antiquity, including even in the Old Testament.
+It was not completely clear in the Old Testament.
 But the Incarnation of the Son of God and the coming of the Holy Spirit revealed that God was Triune.
 This revelation was made in concrete fact, in that the Son and the Holy Spirit broke into our world at definite points in history.
-The fact of the Triune revelation of God in historical time was only later described in the word of God we call the New Testament.
+The Triune revelation of God in historical time was later described in the word of God we call the New Testament.

 James R. White, a Christian apologist, says in his book The Forgotten Trinity: “The Trinity is a doctrine not revealed merely in words but instead in the very action of the Triune God in redemption itself!
 We know who God is by what He has done in bringing us to himself!” (page 167).